viocco/AirbnbPricePrediction/README.md

       4) Run src/EDA.ipynb
       5) Run src/ML.ipynb

-Alternatively, to only review the results view EDA.html and ML.html.
+Alternatively, to only review the results download and view the EDA.html and ML.html in the webbrowser of your choice.